-PBE combinations are accounted for using the acquisition method as at the acquisition date, which is the date on which control of the acquired operations is gained.
+PBE combination acquisitions are accounted for using the acquisition method as at the acquisition date, which is the date on which control is transferred to the Group.

-The Group gains control of an acquired operations when it gains (i) power over the operation, (ii) exposure, or rights, to variable benefits from its involvement with the operation, and (iii) the ability to use its power over the operation to affect the nature or amount of the benefits from its involvement with the operation.
+The Group gains control of an acquired operations when it gains (i) power over the operation, (ii)exposure, or rights, to variable benefits from its involvement with the operation, and (iii) the ability to use its power over the operation to affect the nature or amount of the benefits from its involvement with the operation.